 Teaching Problems and Solutions with Songs

 Man in the Mirror by Michael Jackson

-Here are a few more songs with problems and solutions you to check out:
+Here are a few additional songs that work well for teaching problems and solutions with songs:

+Teaching Problems and Solutions with Songs